StockNews.com Begins Coverage on Xperi (NASDAQ:XPER)

-StockNews.com assumed coverage on shares of Xperi (NASDAQ:XPER – Get Rating) in a report released on Monday morning.
+StockNews.com began coverage on shares of Xperi (NASDAQ:XPER – Get Rating) in a report released on Tuesday morning.
 The firm issued a strong-buy rating on the semiconductor company’s stock.

-A number of other brokerages also recently commented on XPER.
-Stephens restated an equal weight rating and issued a $13.00 target price on shares of Xperi in a research note on Wednesday, February 22nd.
-Maxim Group decreased their price target on shares of Xperi from $23.00 to $19.00 and set a buy rating for the company in a research note on Wednesday, February 22nd.
+Other research analysts have also recently issued research reports about the stock.
+Stephens restated an equal weight rating and issued a $13.00 price objective on shares of Xperi in a research report on Wednesday, February 22nd.
+Maxim Group dropped their target price on Xperi from $23.00 to $19.00 and set a buy rating for the company in a research report on Wednesday, February 22nd.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Raymond James & Associates purchased a new stake in shares of Xperi during the first quarter valued at $416,000.
-Bank of New York Mellon Corp boosted its holdings in Xperi by 1.2% in the first quarter.
-Bank of New York Mellon Corp now owns 1,370,119 shares of the semiconductor company’s stock valued at $23,730,000 after purchasing an additional 15,855 shares during the last quarter.
-Citigroup Inc. boosted its holdings in Xperi by 2.6% in the first quarter.
-Citigroup Inc. now owns 108,251 shares of the semiconductor company’s stock valued at $1,875,000 after purchasing an additional 2,695 shares during the last quarter.
-MetLife Investment Management LLC boosted its holdings in Xperi by 56.8% in the first quarter.
-MetLife Investment Management LLC now owns 55,141 shares of the semiconductor company’s stock valued at $955,000 after purchasing an additional 19,978 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its holdings in Xperi by 14.1% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 90,115 shares of the semiconductor company’s stock valued at $1,561,000 after purchasing an additional 11,111 shares during the last quarter.
-43.84% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently bought and sold shares of the business.
+New York State Common Retirement Fund boosted its stake in Xperi by 1.2% during the 3rd quarter.
+New York State Common Retirement Fund now owns 106,613 shares of the semiconductor company’s stock worth $1,508,000 after acquiring an additional 1,247 shares during the last quarter.
+Credit Suisse AG raised its position in shares of Xperi by 1.5% during the third quarter.
+Credit Suisse AG now owns 89,265 shares of the semiconductor company’s stock worth $1,269,000 after purchasing an additional 1,311 shares during the period.
+Captrust Financial Advisors raised its position in shares of Xperi by 42.3% during the second quarter.
+Captrust Financial Advisors now owns 4,454 shares of the semiconductor company’s stock worth $64,000 after purchasing an additional 1,323 shares during the period.
+FMR LLC raised its position in shares of Xperi by 150.0% during the first quarter.
+FMR LLC now owns 2,270 shares of the semiconductor company’s stock worth $25,000 after purchasing an additional 1,362 shares during the period.
+Finally, Thompson Siegel & Walmsley LLC raised its position in shares of Xperi by 24.0% during the first quarter.
+Thompson Siegel & Walmsley LLC now owns 7,534 shares of the semiconductor company’s stock worth $82,000 after purchasing an additional 1,458 shares during the period.
+Institutional investors and hedge funds own 43.84% of the company’s stock.

 About Xperi